Aged Spirits

 Whiskey & Philosophy, edited by Fritz Allhof and Marcus P. Adams, contains twenty essays by different authors and on various whisky-related subjects.
 "A must read for anyone interested in whisk(e)y" and "a thought-provoking and thirst-inducing read" according to Jim McEwan and Chris Morris.
 Personally, I found it quite uneven and a bit of a mixed bag.
 Not too surprising perhaps, because of the many authors and subjects.

 The whisky-heavy essays are good (some of them very good) but most of the philosophy-heavy ones I found too abstract.
-I was curious about philosophy and I hoped this book could whet my appetite for learning more (but it didn't).
+I was curious about philosophy and I hoped this book could whet my appetite for learning more about it (but it didn't).

 To sum up, I'd say that the several good essays in the book outweigh the few uninteresting ones.
 I do agree that the book is thought-provoking and it makes several points that aren't widely known.